Hungry Healthy Happy

 Vanilla and Honey LAmond Butter in a jar with a text title overlay.

 Try our Vanilla and Honey Almond Butter recipe for delicious twist on classic nut butter.
 Make your own homemade almond butter with just 5 ingredients and a food processor.
 Homemade nut butter is so easy to make and if your family can get through a jar in a day, then this will save you a fortune too.
-Sweet and salty roasted almonds, blended in to a smooth and creamy butter.
+Sweet and salty roasted almonds, blended into a smooth and creamy butter.

 A jar of almond butter on a board with a pot of honey and some whole almonds.